Last update: September 6, 2013

 Wireless changing is another feature missing from the new iPhone

-– The Motorola Droid RAZR M is one of the first phones with an edge-to-edge screen with almost no bezel.
-I expect the iPhone 5 to have this, but it does not.
+– The Motorola Droid RAZR M was one of the first phones with an edge-to-edge screen with almost no bezel.
+The new Samsung Galaxy Note III has even a smaller side bezel.
+I expected the iPhone 5 to have an edge to edge screen, but it does not.

 Screen doesn’t work with gloves – If you live in a region where winters are cold and long, you’ll appreciate phones like the Samsung Galaxy S 4 and Huawei Ascend Mate that work well even when you are wearing gloves.
 This requires special touchscreen technology that Apple doesn’t use in any of its products.